 Whole house dehumidifiers are an excellent option for multiple-story houses struggling with humidity.
 This type of dehumidifier is generally ducted to your already existing HVAC system.

-Additionally, whole house dehumidifiers generally last for longer compared to portable units.
+Additionally, whole-house dehumidifiers generally last for longer compared to portable units.
 They also come with longer warranties.
-However, they tend to use a significant amount of electricity.
+However, they use a significant amount of electricity.

 Will They Cool the Room?

 Before we answer this question, it’s important to note that dehumidifiers aren’t meant to cool a room.
 That’s the job of the AC.
 However, that doesn’t mean they can’t help to make a room more comfortable.